Jovans025/pioneer-dev-test/README.md

 ## Notes
 Right now, my newly created Foursquare account is still under review and Im not sure how long I should wait before I can actually generate an API key.
 So instead, the the endpoint for fetching the places (/api/foursquare) I just used a sample mockdata (and commented out the actual fetch code) where the schema is actually coming from their API documentation.
 I will just update if ever I have now the API key to use the actual request.

+## Deploying

+I deployed the app using Google Cloud Run.
+The app is available at https://restaurant-finder-39894819998.us-central1.run.app/